itential/itential-automation-start/README.md

 [action.yml](action.yml) file defines the metadata for this action.

 _For more information about metadata, see [metadata](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions)._

-_For more information about connecting to private network, see (https://docs.github.com/en/actions/using-github-hosted-runners/connecting-to-a-private-network)_
+_For more information about connecting to private network, see [Connecting to a private network](https://docs.github.com/en/actions/using-github-hosted-runners/connecting-to-a-private-network)_

 ### Required Input Parameters